Healthy Pumpkin Pie Recipes

 This recipe mash-up marries the sweet, subtle flavor of pumpkin with the nuttiness of pecans.
 Not only do the pecans create a beautiful pattern on top, their addition to classic pumpkin pie also creates an amazing textural combination of creamy and crunchy.
 Serve with a dollop of whipped cream to make it even more delicious.

-Dairy-Free Pumpkin Pie
+Classic Pumpkin Pie

-One of the tasters of this dairy-free pumpkin pie called it a "vegan's dream come true."
-The filling has just the right amount of spice, while the crust--made with part whole-wheat flour--has a wonderful nutty flavor and crispy texture.
-The pie is great as is, but to really please the plant-based eaters at your Thanksgiving table, top it with Coconut Whipped Cream (see Associated Recipes).
+Canned evaporated milk--not to be confused with sweetened condensed milk--is a standard ingredient in many pumpkin pie recipes.
+Making the simple switch from evaporated whole milk to evaporated skim milk lowers the saturated fat in your pie, while maintaining its rich texture.